computer-lab/computerlab.io/source/_posts/silent-standup-alternative-to-communication-theater.md

 ### The silent standup: all the syncing, none of the theater

-I first became interested in the Neiyang and Zhanzhuan styles of Qigong when I came across [scientific literature](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0068184) showing that the practices can increase self-control and self-discipline.
+I first became interested in the Neiyang and Zhanzhuang styles of Qigong when I came across [scientific literature](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0068184) showing that the practices can increase self-control and self-discipline.
 For